 The cost of providing this un-reimbursed care is rising each year.
 As a non-profit agency, Shepherd’s Cove Hospice has never turned any one away that qualified for hospice services based on their inability to pay, therefore, we are dependent upon public support through donations, memorials, and fundraisers.

 The physical location of the office changed over the years as the program grew, but remained in Guntersville until 1997 when the offices were relocated to Hwy 431 in Albertville, Alabama.
-In 2007, we moved to our current location at 408 Martling Road in Albertville and opened Shepherd’s Cove.
-Our 10-bed hospice inpatient facility.
+In 2007, we moved to our current location at 408 Martling Road in Albertville and opened our 10-bed hospice inpatient facility.
 The facility was built to provide additional options for hospice patients to manage uncontrolled symptoms or for when a respite stay is needed.
 Shepherd’s Cove is a result of community support through monetary gifts and prayer support.